hrishikeshcs/Super-Scripts/README.md

 # Scripts

-Here you can add scripts that can automate any repetitve tasks.
+Here you can add scripts that automate any repetitve tasks.